Based on talent only, Alabama State’s Isaiah Crowell is the best RB in this 2014 draft class. Talent isn’t everything.

 More Skills Integration: Stiff Arm and Second-Level Cuts

-This play features a second-level cut back that I’ve seen Ryan Mathews, Matt Forte, and Adrian Peterson made in college and the NFL.
+This play features a second-level cut back that I’ve seen Ryan Mathews, Matt Forte, and Adrian Peterson make in college and the NFL.
 It’s an 11-personnel pistol set at the Alabama State 34.
 Not only does Crowell hit this hole with authority, he obliterates the angle of an unblocked safety as he emerges from contact with a defensive lineman.

 Crowell has to stiff arm the defensive tackle as he hits his crease and still manages to make a hard cut under the safety without losing stride.
 The footwork, burst, and balance to make this happen is feature back material.
 It’s the type of 21-yard run one would also witness in a Seahawks contest featuring Marshawn Lynch.